CraftCord/.github/profile/README.md

-## 👋 Hey there, welcome to the CraftCord Github Page!
+## 👋 Welcome to the CraftCord Github Page!

 We specialize in developing discord bots using public API.